JujuAdams/Vinyl/docs/5.0/Quick-Start-Guide.md

 VinylGainSet("music", global.settings.musicGain);
 VinylGainSet("sfx", global.settings.sfxGain);

-//Will be affect by the new gain value for the "sfx" label VinylPlay(sndUIClick);
+//Will be affected by the new gain value for the "sfx" label VinylPlay(sndUIClick);
 ```